tidalmigrations/tidalmigrations.github.io/book/discover.md

 2. Scheduling synchronizations across your hypervisors such as VMWare or Hyper-V
 3. Server usage statistics aggregation
 4. Discovering and fingerprinting your running web applications
-5. Performing databases analysis
-6. Analyzing your source code
+5. Analyzing your source code

 That was the beginning of your journey towards the transformative cloud migrations.
 And now, we hope, you are ready to move forward!